 Twitter already has its own way to show analytics.
 But for a lot of people, this isn’t enough.
 There are still some features that can make the platform even more powerful to understand the needs of the audience to create content around it.
 That’s when building custom analytics for Twitter can be a profitable SaaS idea.

 In this case, I’ve picked this tutorial, which explains the building process step by step.
-The result will look like this:

 💡 Note: The tutorial wasn’t created to help people build apps for business but for personal purposes.
 If you meant to build something and sell it, take a look at the build for business section on Twitter for developers.

 Difficulty: Advanced (you’ll need to master bubble.io to build this idea)

 According to Upwork, by 2021 freelancers represented 36% of the entire U.S. workforce.
 That means that almost 60 million Americans worked as freelancers back in that year.